wtding1998/wtding1998.github.io/content/posts/projection_onto_stiefel_manifold.md

 Moreover, from the inequality we can see that the projection and polar decomposition of \\( Y \\) are unique if \\( Y \\) is of full column rank since \\(\sigma\_{\min}(P) > 0\\) in this case.

-Also, it can be proof that the polar factor \\( U \\) is the projection of \\( Y \\) under any unitarily invariant norm.
+Also, it can be proved that the polar factor \\( U \\) is the projection of \\( Y \\) under any unitarily invariant norm.
 Check [orthogonality - Projection onto the Stiefel manifold and the orthogonal Procr...](https://math.stackexchange.com/questions/4492668/projection-onto-the-stiefel-manifold-and-the-orthogonal-procrustes-problem) for discussions about it.